-- Fasting lipid profile, which measures your child’s total cholesterol, “bad” LDL cholesterol, “good” HDL cholesterol and triglycerides (blood fats).
-For this test, your child will avoid food and drinks (except water) for 12 hours and undergo a blood draw in the doctor’s office or lab.
+This test measures your child's total cholesterol, “bad” LDL cholesterol, “good” HDL cholesterol and triglycerides (blood fats).
+For this test, your child will avoid food and drinks (except water) for 12 hours and undergo a blood test in the doctor's office or lab.

-- Fasting blood glucose test, which measures the amount of sugar in your child’s blood, can be performed at the same time as your child’s fasting
+Measures the amount of sugar in your child's blood, can be performed at the same time as your child's fasting.

 The doctor will also ask questions about your child's diet, level of physical activity and family history.
 These screenings are an important step toward preventing heart disease in your child and reducing the risk that he or she will develop it as an adult.

 Additionally, even if your child does not need to lose weight, offering a nutritious diet – including lots of fruits and vegetables, fiber-rich whole grains, fish, nuts and beans and minimal saturated fat, trans fat, refined sugar and sodium – is a great step toward keeping your whole family heart-healthy.
 Low-fat dairy products and skinless poultry are also heart-smart additions; just limit baked goods, processed foods, sugary beverages, large amounts of starchy carbohydrates and red meat.

 Physical activity is another preventive powerhouse, as it strengthens the heart muscle, improves circulation, burns excess calories, increases the body's levels of good (HDL) cholesterol and makes the whole body stronger.
 Something as simple as a family bike ride or some backyard soccer – several times a week – can make a big difference and prevent heart problems from happening in the future.

 The experts at the Heart Center at Children's Health℠ care for all children's heart conditions, from congenital heart defects to heart disease.
 Find out how they can help keep your child's heart healthy.